Spring Garden Revival

 Massachusetts Conservation Commission Requirements for Plant Removal & Water Quality Protection

 Plant removal within 25-100 feet of wetlands, vernal pools, or water bodies in Rockport requires permits under the Wetlands Protection Act, such as a Notice of Intent (NOI) or Request for Determination of Applicability (RDA).
 The Conservation Commission conducts pre-application site visits and public hearings, with seasonal restrictions to protect nesting birds (March-Aug) and vernal pools (March-June).
 Environmental assessments evaluate impacts on soil stability, erosion, and wildlife habitat, coordinating with the MA Division of Fisheries & Wildlife for rare species.
-Site protection measures include equipment mats, root zone fencing, and temporary erosion controls.
-Restoration plans must prioritize native species and long-term monitoring.
+Site protection measures include equipment mats, root zone fencing, and temporary erosion controls like silt fences and straw wattles on slopes >15%.
+Restoration plans often require native species replacement and long-term monitoring.
 For permitting and guidance, contact:

 Rockport Conservation Commission